 There are 3 main things you will need to learn for this system to work extremely well.
 This will take some time to put all of these tasks into action and some planning will be required.

-These tasks consist of
+These gardening tasks to complete first consist of;

 Composting is a essential part of the process and can get very expensive if you have to buy it to fill your beds.